Apsona for Salesforce is an add-on application that makes you significantly more productive when using salesforce.com

 and user preferences.

-Apsona for Salesforce relies heavily on the metadata API
+Apsona for Salesforce relies heavily on the metadata aspects of the API calls

 information about what fields are accessible to and modifiable by the current user.
-This means that all of the profile information
+This means that all of the profile information, sharing rules

 and access rights configured for the user are automatically inherited when the user accesses data via Apsona for Salesforce.
 In